oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    ![Image showing option to add Ingress rules ](./images/click-add-ingress.png)

-   Populate the rules as shown below.
+   Populate the rules as shown below , Please enter the source CIDR same as the Public Subnet CIDR for this lab.

    ![Image showing option to add Ingress rules ](./images/add-ingress-rule.png)